University of Maryland

 UNDERGRADUATE DEGREE

-While there is no specific undergraduate degree in HCI at UMD, it is possible to study some aspects of HCI by majoring in Information Science through the College of Information Studies.
+While there is no specific undergraduate degree in HCI at UMD, it is possible to study some aspects of HCI by majoring in Information Science through the College of Information.
 Students may also explore the potential to customize a degree through the UMD Individual Studies Program (IVSP).
 The IVSP allows a student to create their own major and program of study through a faculty advisor.
 Learn more about the IVSP program.

 MASTER’S DEGREE